Skip to content

 Program Description

 If you want to help others grow and learn and be a positive force for change in your community, consider the University of Utah’s undergraduate Special Education Teacher Preparation program.
-This major provides broad preparation across many academic disciplines and concentrated hands-on professional training for teaching young children and students with disabilities.
-The program curriculum consists of a Teacher Education Core that addresses a variety of topics, such as early childhood education, secondary classroom education, assessment and instruction principles, language development, legal and policy foundations, reading methods, writing instruction, math instruction, and classroom technology integration.
-In the final year of their program, students will complete courses and assigned student teaching practicums relevant to one of the 5 emphases within Special Education.
-Upon successful completion of the program, as well as the Praxis II Special Education Content Knowledge Exam and the Pedagogical Performance for Teachers (PPAT), students will be recommended to the Utah State Board of Education to receive your Utah Professional Teaching License.
+This major provides broad preparation across many academic disciplines and direct professional training for teaching young children and students with disabilities.
+The program's curriculum consists of a Teacher Education Core that addresses a variety of topics, such as early childhood education, secondary classroom education, assessment and instruction principles, language development, legal and policy foundations, reading methods, writing instruction, math instruction, and classroom technology integration.
+In the final year of their program, students will complete courses and an assigned student teaching practicum relevant to one of the five emphases within Special Education.
+Upon successful completion of the program, and the submission of an application for licensure, including passing the Foundation of Reading for Utah and the Praxis Performance Assessment for Teachers (PPAT) licensing exams, students will be recommended to the Utah State Board of Education to receive their Utah Professional Teaching License.

-The Department offers five areas of emphasis.
-Our Deaf and Hard of Hearing, Visual Impairments, Severe Disabilities and Mild/Moderate Disabilities emphases lead to a K-12 Utah Professional Special Education license, while our Early Childhood SP ED emphasis leads to a Birth-Age 5 (preschool) Utah Professional Special Education license.
+The Department's major offers five areas of emphasis.
+Our Deaf and Hard of Hearing, Visual Impairments, Severe Disabilities, and Mild/Moderate Disabilities emphases lead to a K-12 Utah Professional Special Education license, while our Early Childhood SP ED emphasis leads to a Birth-Age 5 (preschool) Utah Professional Special Education license.

 The Student Experience

-Students, who want to get involved on campus and in the community, are encouraged to join the Education & Advocacy Bennion Center Student Group, the Student Council for Exceptional Children (SCEC), and/or the Special Education Student Advisory Committee.
-In addition, the Department of Special Education and the Urban Institute for Teacher Education host community outreach events, which will give you the chance to professionally network and socialize with other students and faculty.
-If you want to enrich your studies, consider completing an undergraduate research project, connecting with the Utah Education Network, Utah Education Policy Center and/or complete a learning abroad experience.
+Students who want to get involved on campus and in the community are encouraged to join the Education & Advocacy Bennion Center Student Group, the Student Council for Exceptional Children (SCEC), and/or the Special Education Student Advisory Committee.
+In addition, the Department of Special Education, and the Urban Institute for Teacher Education host community outreach events, which will give you the chance to professionally network and socialize with other students and faculty.
+If you want to enrich your studies, consider completing an undergraduate research project, connecting with the Utah Education Network and the Utah Education Policy Center and/or completing a learning abroad experience.

 Career Opportunities